-Here are the candidates or Texas Rangers star of the game, as selected by Star-Telegram beat man Jeff Wilson, from their 6-4 victory Thursday over the Tampa Bay Rays.
+Here are the candidates for Texas Rangers star of the game Saturday, as selected by Star-Telegram beat man Jeff Wilson, from their 9-8 victory over the Seattle Mariners at Globe Life Field.

-Who was the Texas Rangers' player of the game Thursday in their 6-4 win over the Tampa Bay Rays?
+Who was the Rangers' star of the game Saturday vs. the Mariners?